GSA/ficam-arch/_services/12_credential.md

 A credential is a data structure that authoritatively binds an authenticator to an existing identity using one or more identifiers.
 An employee or contractor uses an authenticator with a password or cryptographic module to assert their identity.

-Credentials can include the following types of authenticators:
+The following are types of authenticators:

 - Something you know, like a password or PIN.
 - Something you have, like a private key or One-Time Password (OTP) generator.
 - Something you are, like a fingerprint or iris.

-The Authenticator Assurance Level (AAL) determines the authenticators included with a credential.
+The Authenticator Assurance Level (AAL) determines the authenticators associated with a credential.
 Federal government-wide policy requires a minimum Authenticator Assurance
 Level 2 for employees and contractors.

 The following are some examples of credentials: